I’m thinking of speaking to a lawyer, what do I need to know?

 Put simply, to tell your story and explain the concerns you have.
 When trying to evaluate whether a claim warrants investigation we are looking to see whether we can identify a breach of duty (whether the hospital did or didn’t do something they should have done).
 In a recent case I investigated, Mum called because she was aware that she was showing signs of an infection during her labour so asked for antibiotics but was not given them.
 This was enough information to be able to consider breach of duty.

 We also need to consider whether any breach of duty caused an injury.
 We’ll ask questions about your child’s current condition and whether there are indications that this is linked to what happened.
 For example, in the case where Mum said she had concerns that she was not given antibiotics for GBS, her child subsequently suffered a stroke.
 It was indicated that this was due to her passing the infection to her child and this resulted in a blood clot forming which caused a stroke.
 We can say that if antibiotics had been given earlier, it is likely the infection would not have been passed to the child.
-This is known as causation and, along with a breach of duty, is the basis of any medical negligence claim.
+We call this “causation” and it, along with being able to demonstrate that clinicians have breached their duty of care towards you or your loved one, is the basis of any medical negligence claim.

 3. If you think the claim warrants investigation, then what?